Welcome to the 60th edition of Muffin Monday!

 For fresh sourdough muffins first thing in the morning:

 You'll need to combine the flour and sourdough starter before heading off to bed.
-Stir one cup of each together in a medium bowl; scrape down the sides of the bowl, cover it with plastic wrap, and leave it to rise on your kitchen counter over night (at least seven hours).
-In the morning it should look like this:
+Stir one cup of each together in a medium bowl; scrape down the sides of the bowl, cover it with plastic wrap, and leave it to rise on your kitchen counter over night (at least seven hours). [edit -- I use a fairly "wet" starter; if yours is on the drier side, add some water, maybe a teaspoon at a time, to combine flour and starter, but not too much as this mixture should be thick (you'll be adding other liquids later on).]

 In the morning when you're ready to bake, either grease muffin cups with coconut oil or line with paper baking cups and preheat your oven to 400F.
 Measure and stir the remaining ingredients except baking soda together in a separate bowl until combined; add this mixture to the flour/sourdough starter mixture and stir well.